AdobeDocs/audience-manager.en/help/using/features/administration/administration-overview.md

 >
 > After all customers have migrated, the user management sections of this document will go away.

+>[!IMPORTANT]
+>
+> For organizations leveraging RBAC for the first time, the feature needs to be enabled by Adobe.
+Submit a case to customer care, or reach out to your account team in order to request RBAC enablement.

 The options under the [!UICONTROL Administration] menu let you create Audience Manager users and assign them to groups.
 You can also view limits (traits, segments, destinations, and models).